denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 **My Answer: F**
 **Correct Answer: F**

+**The code does not compile, so options A through C are incorrect.
+Both lines 5 and 12 do not compile, as this() is used instead of this.
+Remember, this() refers to calling a constructor, whereas this is a reference to the current instance.
+Next, the compiler does not allow casting to an unrelated class type.
+Since Orangutan is not a subclass of Primate, the cast on line 15 is invalid, and the code does not compile.
+Due to these three lines containing compilation errors, option F is the correct answer.**

 ---

 30. Assuming the following classes are declared as top-level types in the same file, which classes contain compiler errors?
 (Choose all that apply.)